EduardDumitrescul/book-shop/README.md

 ### Stage I(deadline: 8th of April 2024)
 1. System definition
-Create a list based on the chosen theme with at least 10 actions/queries (Example actions: update data personal, card creation, balance inquiry, bank transfer, ...) that can be done within the system and a list of the at least 8 types of objects (Example entities: user, account, debit account, savings account, transaction, ...)
+Create a list based on the chosen theme with at least 10 actions/queries (Example actions: update personal data, card creation, balance inquiry, bank transfer, ...) that can be done within the system and a list of the at least 8 types of objects (Example entities: user, account, debit account, savings account, transaction, ...)
-2. Implementation
+3. Implementation
 To implement in the Java language an application based on those defined in the first point.
 The application will contain:
 - [ ] simple classes with private / protected attributes and access methods